-How do I put my house into my Trust?
+How do I put my house in my Trust?

 The process of putting your house into your trust is a part of funding your Trust.
 You will need a new deed prepared, changing the current names on the deed to the name of your trust.
 For example, if the deed to your home indicates that the home belongs to Dan and Anne Jones, husband and wife, then you will change that deed to read something like, Dan and Anne Jones, Trustees of the Jones Family Revocable Living Trust.
 Finally, your new deed will get recorded.